It climbs steeply!

 At the very top, there is a 360-degree view over the wonderful Lake Lucerne.
 The area is known as the Urschweiz, the original core of the country.
 Chamois and birds of prey complete the idyllic atmosphere.
 There is also a view of countless mountain peaks, for example the famous Rigi or across to the Stanserhorn.
 The legendary Rütli is also visible – the field on the bank of Lake Lucerne where the original Oath of Allegiance was sworn by the first Swiss.

 "The view is unique and for us too, every time is a new experience,” says Annen.
 "Visitors take one selfie after another.”
 In summer, the slopes gleam like green velvet, in winter as if covered in powder.
-On the mountain restaurant’s terrace, where guests are served fondue, alpine cheese, red wine or schnapps, one can let the impressions sink in – and then descend from the Fronalpstock on foot or on skis.
+On the mountain restaurant’s terrace, where guests are served fondue, alpine cheese, red wine or schnapps, one can let the surroundings sink in – and then descend from the Fronalpstock on foot or on skis.

 There is certainly plenty of time to do so.
 At weekends, the Stoos Railway runs on into the night: in winter until midnight; outside the official timetable, upon request.
 Many take advantage of the mountain idyll for events or seminars.
 And those who have once been to the top will know why the ”New York Times” has chosen the Lake Lucerne region’s Stoos Mountain Railway as one of the 52 travel destinations in the world that people really should visit in 2018.